The Basics: What is CheaterReport.com?

 Even a brief scan of some of their “Random Cheater Reports” immediately calls into question the veracity of the information and the identity of the poster.
 Most posts on CheaterReport.com do not address substantiated facts, and are nothing more than baseless and malicious accusations.
 CheaterReport is a platform where mud-slinging is ripe, with users carelessly throwing around such terms as “slut,” “criminal,” “drug addict,” and other derogatory terms.
 Some posts even go so far as to label innocent persons as “prostitutes,” possessing of an STD, or perpetrators of other nefarious and lewd sex acts.

 Unfortunately, even unsubstantiated and baseless online accusations can have a devastating effect on your personal, social, and professional reputation.
-If you have been attacked and had your name and reputation dragged through the mud on CheaterReport.com, reach out to Northeast Ohio-based attorney Aaron Minc and his team at Minc, LLC to discuss your options.
-The defamation removal attorneys of Minc, LLC are experienced in effective and permanent removal of malicious and defamatory posts.
+If you have been attacked and had your name and reputation dragged through the mud on CheaterReport.com, reach out to the Minc Law team if internet defamation attorneys to discuss your options.

-Put an end to online harassment once and for all by calling Aaron and his team at (216) 373-7706 for a free, no-obligation, consultation, or by scheduling a meeting online.
+Put an end to online harassment once and for all by calling Aaron and his team at (216) 373-7706 for a free, no-obligation, consultation, or by scheduling a meeting online by filling out our online contact form.

 Defamation Law Fact: The party who has made a false statement of fact materially damaging another’s reputation is often referred to as a “defamer,” “slanderer,” or “libeler,” depending on how the statement is published (i.e. written or spoken).